Customize an Agent Built With Agentforce DX

 Whether you use pro-code or low-code tools to modify your agent, you always want to keep your development org and your Salesforce DX project synchronized.
 Agents are made of metadata, just like any other Salesforce customization, so you use the standard Salesforce DX CLI commands to retrieve, deploy, and delete agents.

-For example, if your development org is enabled for source tracking, and you change an agent in your org, use these standard CLI commands to first check for changes and then retrieve them to your DX project:
+For example, if your development org is enabled for source tracking, and you change an agent in your org, use these standard CLI commands to first check for changes and then retrieve them to your DX project.

-If your development org isn’t enabled for source tracking, you must specify the specific metadata component you want to retrieve; for example, to retrieve all Apex classes:
+If your development org isn’t enabled for source tracking, you must specify the specific metadata component that you want to retrieve; for example, to retrieve all Apex classes:

-However, agents are a little more complex than standard metadata types because they are made up of multiple types linked together, as described in Agent Metadata: A Shallow Dive.
+However, agents are a little more complex than standard metadata types because they're made up of multiple types linked together, as described in Agent Metadata: A Shallow Dive.
 To make it easier to deploy, retrieve, and delete agents when your org doesn’t use source tracking, use the new “pseudo” metadata type called Agent

 .
 Agent